-Our operations outside the United States require us to comply with a number of United States and international anti-corruption regulations, violations of which could have a material adverse effect on our consolidated results of operations and consolidated financial condition.
+Our operations outside the U.S. require us to comply with a number of U.S. and international anti-corruption regulations, violations of which could have a material adverse effect on our consolidated results of operations and consolidated financial condition.

-Our international operations require us to comply with a number of United States and international regulations, including the Foreign Corrupt Practices Act (FCPA) and the United Kingdom Bribery Act 2010.
+Our international operations require us to comply with a number of U.S. and international regulations, including the Foreign Corrupt Practices Act (FCPA) and the United Kingdom Bribery Act 2010.
 While we have implemented appropriate training and compliance programs to prevent violations of these anti-bribery regulations, we cannot ensure that our policies, procedures and programs will always protect us from reckless or criminal acts committed by our employees or agents.
 Allegations of violations of applicable anti-corruption laws, may result in internal, independent, or government investigations, and violations of anti-corruption laws may result in severe criminal or civil sanctions or other liabilities which could have a material adverse effect on our business, consolidated results of operations and financial condition.

-Due to the fact that we have operations located within the United Kingdom (UK), our business and financial results may be negatively impacted as a result of the UK's planned exit from the European Union (EU), resulting primarily from (a) continued depression in the value of the British Pound Sterling as compared to the United States Dollar; and (b) potential price increases for supplies purchased by our UK businesses from companies located in the EU or elsewhere.
-These risks would be heightened in the event that the UK and the EU are unable to reach a mutually satisfactory exit agreement before the current deadline of March 29, 2019.
+Due to the fact that we have operations located within the U.K., our business and financial results may be negatively impacted as a result of the U.K.'s planned exit from the European Union (E.U.), resulting primarily from (a) continued depression in the value of the British Pound Sterling as compared to the United States Dollar; and (b) potential price increases or unavailability of supplies purchased by our U.K. businesses from companies located in the E.U. or elsewhere.
+These risks would be heightened in the event that the U.K. and the E.U. are unable to reach a mutually satisfactory exit agreement before the current deadline of January 31, 2020.

-Following the UK's vote to leave the EU in 2016 (commonly referred to as Brexit), the value of the British Pound Sterling incurred significant fluctuations.
+Following the U.K.'s vote to leave the E.U. in 2016 (commonly referred to as Brexit), the value of the British Pound Sterling incurred significant fluctuations.
 Additionally, further actions related to Brexit may occur in the future.
-If the value of the British Pound Sterling continues to incur similar fluctuations, unfavorable exchange rate changes may negatively affect the value of our operations and businesses located in the UK, as translated to our reporting currency, the United States Dollar, in accordance with US GAAP, which may impact the revenue and earnings we report.
+If the value of the British Pound Sterling continues to incur similar fluctuations, unfavorable exchange rate changes may negatively affect the value of our operations and businesses located in the U.K., as translated to our reporting currency, the United States Dollar, in accordance with US GAAP, which may impact the revenue and earnings we report.
 For more information with respect to Exchange Rate risk applicable to us, please see Part 2 Item 7A.
-"Market Risk Disclosures" elsewhere in this Annual Report on Form 10-K. Continued fluctuations in the British Pound Sterling may also result in the imposition of price adjustments by EU-based suppliers to our UK businesses, as those suppliers seek to compensate for the changes in value of the British Pound Sterling as compared to the European Euro.
-In addition, a so-called "Hard Brexit," where no formal agreement is made between the EU and UK prior to the UK's exit, could result in a continued deflation of the British Pound Sterling; additional increases in prices, fees, taxes or tariffs applicable to goods that are bought and sold between the UK and Europe, and a negative impact on end markets in the UK as a result of declines in consumer sentiment or decreased immigration rates into the UK.
-Any of these results could have a material adverse effect on the business, revenues and financial condition of our UK and European operations.
+"Market Risk Disclosures" elsewhere in this Annual Report on Form 10-K. Continued fluctuations in the British Pound Sterling may also result in the imposition of price adjustments by E.U.-based suppliers to our U.K. businesses, as those suppliers seek to compensate for the changes in value of the British Pound Sterling as compared to the European Euro.
+In addition, a so-called "Hard Brexit," where no formal agreement is made between the E.U. and U.K. prior to the U.K.'s exit, could result in a continued deflation of the British Pound Sterling; additional increases in prices, fees, taxes or tariffs applicable to goods that are bought and sold between the U.K. Any of these results could have a material adverse effect on the business, revenues and financial condition of our U.K. and European operations.